SkylineCommunications/dataminer-docs/release-notes/DataAggregator/DataAggregator_1.0.0.md

 The results of each query are added into one table, so that each job results in one table.

-Multiple jobs can be configured, each with their own optional [cron trigger](#cron-trigger).
+Multiple jobs can be configured, each with their own optional cron trigger (see below).
 You can also overwrite the global export options for a specific job and overwrite the global *QueryExecutorOptions* for a specific query.

 In *appsettings.custom.json*, you can for example configure this as follows: